MACROCAT INTERMEDIATE MACROECONOMICS

 The course begins with the ideas that existed prior to the publication of John Maynard Keynes's General Theory of Employment, Interest, and Money (1936) and traces the macroeconomics that has evolved out of the Keynesian Revolution.

-Classical economics, which dates from Adam Smith's Wealth of Nations (1776), reflects the summary judgment that markets work–implying a policy recommendation of laissez faire.
+Classical economics, which dates from Adam Smith's Wealth of Nations (1776), reflects the summary judgment that markets work and that market-economies grow–implying a policy recommendation of laissez faire.
 It is this judgment that Keynes called into question and that lies at the root of modern debate.
 Is there a market mechanism that coordinates economic activities over time?
-More pointedly, does saving get translated into investment?
+More pointedly, does saving today get translated into investment for the future?
 The Austrian economists, particularly F. A. Hayek, focused attention on the rate of interest and showed how intertemporal coordination is (or, at least, can possibly be) achieved in a market economy.
 Keynes rejected the classical and Austrian views and made the summary judgment that the saving-cum-investment nexus of the market economy is failure-prone.
 The perceived absence of vital market mechanisms caused him to recommend policy activism as an alternative means of securing full employment.
 F. A. Hayek

 Maynard Keynes The simplest Keynesian model (Y = C + I + G)* ignores both interest-rate and price-level considerations; the extended models (ISLM** and AggS/AggD***) incorporate interest-rate effects (ISLM) and both interest-rate and price-level effects (AggS/AggD).
 All the Keynesian constructions reflect the notion that some markets (for goods, for labor, and/or for loanable funds) fail to work–or work perversely or work too sluggishly–to maintain full employment.

 A quarter of a century after the publication of Keynes's General Theory, a trumped-up classical model was introduced into macroeconomic textbooks.
 This model, which no know classical economist ever endorsed, either ignores the saving-cum-investment coordination mechanism or fails to integrate that mechanism into the classical framework.
-But the relevance of this model rests on the judgment that the market has no problem in translating saving into investment.
+But the relevance and plausibility of this model rests on the implicit assumption that the market has no problem in translating saving into investment.

 Milton Friedman In addition to Keynesianism, Austrianism, and Classicism, other schools of thought–Monetarism (Milton Friedman),